 While the memory of Thomas Alva Edison continues to fade into the dusty corners of history, his life and work remain fresh in the mind of one Pasco County man.
 Born 143 years ago Sunday, the man who illuminated the world with the invention of the electric light bulb was an early role model for Eugene Balstraz, 81, of Bayonet Point.
 At 16, Balstraz went to work for the Edison Co. as a junior draftsman for $15 a week.
-One year later, he was promoted to junior engineer and, after 26 years with the company, Balstraz retired as a superintendent and chief industrial engineer.
+One year later, he was promoted to junior engineer and, after 26 years with the company, Balstraz left as a superintendent and chief industrial engineer.

 Although he did not work side by side with the late genius, Balstraz said his additional duties with the company's security department put him in many social settings with Edison.

-Balstraz said he also remembers frequent visits by Edison's close friends, including Henry Ford and Mark Twain.
+Balstraz said he also remembers frequent visits by Edison's friends, including Henry Ford and Mark Twain.
 When Edison's factory burned to the ground in 1916, Ford did not hesitate to write a check for $16-million to help rebuild his friend's laboratory.

-At the same time, "he was a humorous man, who loved a good story.
+At the same time, "he was a humorous man who loved a good story.